SitecorePowerShell/Book/remoting.md

 Receive-RemoteItem -Session $session -Path "/Default Website/cover" -Destination "C:\Images\" -Database master
 ```

+#### Advanced Script Sessions

+Inevitably you will need to have long running processes triggered remotely.
+In order to support this functionality without encountering a timeout using `Invoke-RemoteScript` you can use the following list of commands.

 **References:**
 * Michael's follow up post on [Remoting][2]
 * Adam's initial post on [Remoting][1]